PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fan-out adapters.
 The module has no source-line limit; the 2,000 threshold is reserved exclusively for ONNX corpus node-tier classification.

+InstanceNorm decomposition followed by Pad is owned by the same Pad family.
+The matcher retains its strict reduction, epsilon, coefficient, optional legacy-consumer adapter, Pad-axis, and terminal-transpose guards.
+Shared tensor mutation utilities maintain quantization, metadata, and lineage while the lowerer exposes only a compatibility wrapper.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither